pnp/powershell/documentation/Set-PnPSubscribeSharePointNewsDigest.md

 ## DESCRIPTION
 Requires a connection to a SharePoint Tenant Admin site.

-Enables or disabled the SharePoint News Digest mails for a particular user.
+Enables or disables the SharePoint News Digest mails for a particular user.

 ## EXAMPLES